Victor00111/Snake-Game/README.md

-Snake game written in Pyhton using the Designer library.
+Snake game written in Python using the Designer library.